 This isn't a separate ticket type—it's the modern delivery method.
 QR codes sent straight to email or mobile wallets.
 No paper, no printing, no lost tickets.

 When to use: Every event.
-Full stop.
 Digital is now the default for speed, security, and sustainability.

 Pro-tip: Remind attendees in your pre-event email to charge their phones and turn up screen brightness.
 Use a scanning app that works offline—Wi-Fi always flakes out at the worst moment.